 The Treasurer’s role involves:

 i.
-Providing a list of member associations, contact information, and due amount to the CACPR accountant / bookkeeper annually for the collection of annual dues, facilitating distribution and including follow-up with delinquent associations.
-Annual dues shall be collected based on the CACPR year.
+Invoice the list of member associations and friends the appropriate dues amount annually for the collection of annual dues, facilitating distribution and including follow-up with delinquent associations.
+Annual dues shall be collected based on the calendar year.
+The Treasurer shall work with the Secretary to keep a list of members (and the contact information for the corresponding administrator for dues payment in their organization) and their dues amount;

 iv.
-Paying fees to support biennial meeting in conjunction with the WCC (e.g., meeting room, catering, audio-visuals)
+Paying fees (where applicable) to support meetings in conjunction with the WCC (e.g., meeting room, catering, audio-visuals);

 v.
-Work with Council to identify alternative revenue streams (e.g., $100USD endorsement fee; $200CDN fee for education training programs on ICCPR website; certification scheme).
+Work with Council to identify alternative revenue streams (e.g., $100USD endorsement fee; $200CDN fee for education training programs on ICCPR website; certification);

 vi.
-Provide an annual financial report for the Council of the preceding year’s activities and work with the Chair on producing a larger biennial Chair’s report in conjunction with the ICCPR face-to-face meeting at WCC.
+Provide an annual financial report for the Council of the preceding year’s activities and work with the Chair on producing a larger biennial Chair’s report in conjunction with the ICCPR face-to-face meeting at WCC, as appropriate;

-i.
+3.5 Ad-Hoc Task Forces / Working Groupsi.
 Task forces may be struck to support initiatives spearheaded by Council. (e.g., Consensus Statements, Advocacy activities).
+Current working groups reporting in to ICCPR Exec are: CRFC, ICRR and Program Certification

 ii.
 These task forces shall have their own terms of reference and specific term ends (i.e., limited term).
 Task forces will have a Chair, and specified membership

 iii.
-Task force chairs shall provide an update to Council at each Council meeting.
+Task force chairs may be appointed as “special advisor(s)” and shall be invited to provide an update to Executive Council at each Executive Council meeting.

-iv.
+v.
 Council is eager to receive expressions of interest from members to develop and lead task forces, particularly in the areas of professional education and research.
+Interested parties are required to submit a proforma (Appendix B) for a task or working group.

 All other members of the Board are responsible for: